-The integrated network feature allows you to connect your computer to an Ethernet-based (10/100Mbps) network.
+The integrated network feature allows you to connect your computer to an Gigabit LAN (100/1000Mbps) network.

 To use the network feature, plug an Ethernet cable into your computer's network jack, and then connect the other end to a network jack or hub on your network.